These delicious Strawberry Filled Cupcakes are bursting with fruity strawberry flavor!

 - Let the cupcakes cool for 10 minutes before removing from muffin tin.
 Cool them on a wire rack until room temperature.

-- Set aside the buttercream or place it in a piping bag.
-For reference, I used the Wilton 1S tip.
+- Set aside the strawberry buttercream or place it in a piping bag fitted with a piping tip.

 Filling and Decorating the Cupcakes